steelewinston/module5/README.md

 # module5
-i would like to work on a project with coding to eventually help inest in the stock market.
+i would like to work on a project with coding to eventually help invest in the stock market.
 Copyright <2021> <Winston Steele>

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: